Welcome to Tarkath...

 The ancient forest of Thornwood, home of House Innis, is far to the north of Tarkath.
 To many Tarkathi, who have never even seen a tree, the Thornwood seems a place of mythical wonderment.
 Said to be a forest of lush green flora as far as the eye can see, there are not a few Tarkathi who even believe that such a place exists or could exist in the world.
 The people of the Thornwood are said to be followers of the old ways, and while many Tarkathi have never met a Woodfolk, they feel a strange kinship with them.
 It is said that centuries past, the noble families of Innis and Aragon were once allies and that they share much in common as far as their goals in Arnesse.
 It is extremely rare that any member of House Innis or any visitor from the Northern Reaches is ever seen in the southlands, and to most Tarkathi, the mysterious Woodfolk of the Thornwood remain creatures of tales, myth, and legend.

 While many Tarkathi who live outside of Tyranthis have few dealings with House Rourke, they are well known to many in the South.
-To people who live in a waterless wasteland, men and women who make their lives on the water sailing on ships seem exotic and exciting.
+To people who live in a waterless wasteland, men and women who make their lives on the water sailing on ships seem exciting.
 Their reputation as scoundrels and cutthroats has turned them into the subject of more than a few tales and stories that detail their exploits on the high seas.
 Those within Tyranthis have frequent dealings with the Rourkes who operate out of nearby Blackwatch Bay.
 They have learned that the Sea Lords can be the rakish criminals that stories make them out to be but that they also have their own unique sense of honor.
 They are a proud people who value freedom perhaps even more than those in Tarkath.
 The nobles of Tarkath have had good dealings with the Rourkes and the two factions share many common values and goals.
 One thing that all Tarkathi know well is to be careful when trusting a Rourke as they may have a code, but they are well known for crossing a deal when it suits them.
 It is this fact that causes many in the strongly honor-bound Tarkathi culture to look down on or take pity upon the Seaborn.
 Tales are told of well-intentioned Tarkathi attempting to redeem a Rourke, only to have the Seaborn always succumb to their natures.

 In the dry, desolate wastes of the South, the concept of snow and ice are something that most Tarkathi could never even imagine.
 Some have likely heard stories of the majestic, windswept tundra of the Everfrost, but those tales are of a far-off place that seems more like a mystical realm than an actual place in the Kingdom of Arnesse.
 Tales also have reached the South of towering men with heavy beards, wearing furs of beasts who are savage, merciless, and utterly fearless in battle.
 One would be hard pressed to find someone in the South, save perhaps an occasional well-traveled merchant, who had ever met a Northman, let alone knew anything about their culture.
 Even many of House Aragon’s nobles know little about House Hale and its vassals, having so little contact or even a strong reason to pursue meaningful diplomatic relations.
 Those few tales which make their way South speak of the Everfrost as a frozen, ghost-cursed wasteland in which the horrors of the ancient world stalk the night seeking the blood of the living.